gremlin/alfi-lambda/README.md

 ![Create Function 6](img/6.png)

 * From the same "Function code" section, click the "Upload" button.
-Upload the latest [release](https://github.com/gremlin/alfi-lambda/releases) jar of this project.
+Upload the latest release jar of this project by clicking [here] (https://github.com/gremlin/alfi-lambda/releases).

 ![Create Function 8](img/8.png)